appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/usage-app.md

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Build a Usage Monitoring App for Appsmith Applications

 This page shows you how to build an Appsmith app to monitor other Appsmith applications, allowing you to display data such as the number of applications created, user interactions with the apps, active applications based on monthly usage, and more.

 ## Prerequisites

-- Appsmith instance with admin access.
+- Appsmith instance with Admin settings access.
 - Access to the MongoDB URI, either embedded with Appsmith or external.